CARWHO/CARWHO/readme.md

 # Hi there, I’m Kahu 👋

 I’m an Electrical Engineering student at the University of Canterbury and the founder of [KORA](https://www.kora.ac/).

+I do embedded system programming and full-stack development.

 ---